Coronet or crown

 Sometimes the coronets are decorate items on them self or a sometimes used as crowned animals or as part of an other item.

 Nobility rank coronets may only be used by corresponding nobles.
 This mean noble like member of Riddarhuset and on father side and not on mothers side unless one is ennobled one self.
 Also nobilitys coat of arms may according to law not be used as one's own coat of arms unless direct member of the house and not on a female line or illegitimate way.
 There has however also been some exceptions like Trolle-Wachtmeister, a branch of the counts Wachtmeister af Johannishus, Trolle-Bonde, a branch of the counts Bonde af Björnö, and Trolle-Löwen, a branch of the baron family Löwen, where entail created the names and royal permission that the holder should use House Trolle coat of arms together with hes own coat of arms.

-Nobles may use rank coronets directly on top of persons coat of arms shield if using a matching rank coronet instead of crest and the granted number of helmets.
+Nobles may use rank coronets directly on top of their coat of arms shield if using a matching rank coronet instead of using the crest and the granted number of helmets.

 Royal coat of arms always follows the kingdoms succesion order and nobles coat of arms always on male lines only.
 Burgher coat of arms can on the other hand be inherited according to to the takers specification.

 Open coronets are no symbol of rank.
 A Globus cruciger is also no sign of rank.
 In Sweden closed coronets means member of a Royal House and is not forbidden no matter of family roots but not recommended and can be considered bad taste but it is still no problems.
 Open coronets can be used as decoration and animals that is crowned is not forbidden nor any sign of rank.
 Coronets can be part of items without problems and can be used both as shield item and crest item.